dobesv/planout-ts/README.md

 This project is a TypeScript/JavaScript implemenation of PlanOut.

-To run an A/B test or other experiment, you use the library to select values/variants deterministically based on the a user ID, client ID, or other factors.
+To run an A/B test or other experiment, you use the library to select values/variants deterministically based on a user ID, client ID, or other factors.

 This can also be used to rollout a feature to a subset of users and see whether they experience additional errors as a result.